bobwohljb/remote-dev-environment-setup/README.md

 # Remote Development Environment Setup Guide

-This guide provides step-by-step instructions for setting up a remote development environment using Docker and connecting to it via SSH.
+This guide provides step-by-step instructions for quickly setting up a remote development environment using Docker and connecting to it via SSH.
 This setup is compatible with JetBrains Toolbox for remote development.

 ## Prerequisites